ph7klw76/Advanced_Computational_Methods/README.md

 2. [UV-Vis and Fluorescence Spectroscopy](absorption_emission.md): Modeling absorption and emission processes.

-3. Spin-Orbit Coupling: Relevant for phosphorescence in OLEDs and spintronic applications.
+3. Spin-Orbit Coupling: Relevant for phosphorescence in OLEDs.

 ### E. Photophysics and Photochemistry